Ho Chi Minh Museum

 Looking at the massive white lotus-shaped structure that houses the Ho Chi Minh Museum's collection, one might wonder how so much real estate could be dedicated to one man.

-Each exhibit focuses on one of eight themes: human hope and achievement versus the degradations of fascism, or Ho Chi Minh's hideout in Cao Bang Cave rendered as a human brain.
+Themes covered include human hope and achievement versus the degradations of fascism, and you'll see Ho Chi Minh's hideout in Cao Bang Cave rendered as a human brain.
 It's post-modernism influenced by pop art, with a heavy dose of socialist realism.
 And in the tradition of Soviet collectivist art, none of the creators are credited by name.

-The whole thing is utterly anachronistic, and sort of mind-blowing, which is to say, something you absolutely must see to believe.
-It's hard to imagine what contemporary Vietnamese who visit here would make of the place.
-Small children may subsequently suffer from very confusing dreams for years to come.
+The whole thing is sort of mind-blowing; you'll have to see it to believe it.
+It's hard to imagine what contemporary Vietnamese who visit here make of the place.
+If you bring small children, they may suffer from confusing dreams for years to come.

-Strewn throughout the exhibits, as if the surrounding art actually provided meaningful context, are rather prosaic if historically important documents preserved in plexi-glass flip books to be perused by visitors.
-Most of the documents are in French and we saw no serious perusing going on during our visit.
-People were distracted by, oh, maybe the giant pineapple surrounded by yet-more-massive bananas.
+Strewn throughout the exhibits are rather prosaic if historically important documents and photos preserved in plexi-glass flip books to be perused by visitors.
+We saw no serious perusing going on during our visit; perhaps people were distracted by, oh, maybe the giant pineapple surrounded by massive apples and bananas.

-So, definitely stop in to the happening in progress while you're in Vietnam.
-The Ho Chi Minh Museum in Hanoi is not uniquely Vietnamese: It's flat out unique.
+The Ho Chi Minh Museum in Hanoi is not just uniquely Vietnamese: it's flat out unique.

 Jump to a destination